betina17/DriveConnect/README.md

-#Overview
+## Overview

 This application is designed for real-time communication and incident reporting between drivers.
 Developed in C++, the application leverages Object-Oriented Programming (OOP) principles to create a modular codebase.
 It features a layered architecture, separating the domain logic, data access, and user interface into distinct layers .
-The graphical user interface is built using the Qt framework, providing a user-friendly experience.
-The application employs the Observer design pattern to keep all instances in sync, particularly for real-time chat and report updates.
+The graphical user interface is built using the **Qt framework**, providing a user-friendly experience.
+The application employs the **Observer design pattern** to keep all instances in sync, particularly for real-time chat and report updates.

-#Description
+## Description

 • The application reads information about all registered drivers from a text file at startup.
 Each Driver has a name (string), a current location (latitude and longitude), and a score.